demisto/content/Packs/XSOARmirroring/Integrations/XSOARmirroring/README.md

 ## Important notes:
 - In order to mirror custom fields, you need to create an incoming mapper for the integration and explicitly specify them in it.
+In case the original value can be empty, you should also specify them in the `Outgoing Custom Fields` integration parameter.
 - In order to mirror custom fields in both directions, the custom fields in both Cortex XSOAR instances must have the same CLI name.
 - Mirrored incidents include the playbook ID.
 The receiving side will attempt to run a playbook with a matching ID, if one exists locally.
 To have the machine run the default playbook for the mirrored incident, set the `Mirror Playbook ID` to `false`.
 Otherwise (default), the machine will attempt to run a playbook whose ID matches the `playbookId` field in the mirrored incident.